 22. California Tortoiseshell

-California Tortoiseshell, also known as the Nymphalis California, is a type of tiny butterfly that lives in forests and woodland openings.
+California Tortoiseshell, also known as Nymphalis California, is a tiny butterfly that lives in forests and woodland openings.

-This species can be found all the way up the West Coast in Canada, in the province of British Columbia.
+This species can be found up the West Coast in Canada, in the province of British Columbia.

-The warmer months in the state are when California tortoiseshells’ population reaches its peak numbers.
+The warmer months in the state are when California tortoiseshells’ population peaks.

-From their western ranges, these types of butterflies in California may occasionally fly across the country to New York on their migrations to the east.
+These California butterflies may occasionally fly across the country to New York on migrating to the east from their western ranges.

 True migrations are uncommon, and California’s butterflies rarely travel to other states.
-With a wing span of around 2 inches on average, these butterflies are one of the smaller to medium-sized species in the state.
+With an average wing span of around 2 inches, these butterflies are among the smaller to medium-sized species in the state.

 The coloration of their ventral wings looks like dead leaves to avoid being eaten by predators.
 The undersides of the animal’s wings are more vibrantly colored.